 The courses required for this certificate are part of the bacheor's degree in information technology offered at the University of Cincinnati.
-This program is currently one of only 18 ABET accredited IT undergraduate programs offered around the world.
 The courses are applied in nature and students will not only learn theoretical concepts but also hands-on computing skills.
 Feel free to contact the IT department head for details on the current specific technologies being taught in the courses.

 This program is open to students holding a baccalaureate degree with a cumulative university grade point average of 2.0 and the desire to succeed.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.
 Interested students should meet with a UC College of Education, Criminal Justice, and Human Services Student Services staff member for appropriate advising.
 Please note: In order to obtain this certificate, 50 percent or more of the required coursework must be taken from the College of Education, Criminal Justice, and Human Services.
 Application materials for the certificate program can be located at:

 To obtain the IT certificate, a student prior to graduation, must have successfully completed all program requirements.

 A 2.0 average must be achieved in these courses to receive the certificate.